cryptodotis/crypto.is-docs/md/guides/instant-message-privacy-and-security.md

  * [Miranda](http://www.miranda-im.org/) and [Trillian](http://www.trillian.im/) are other popular IM clients for Windows that have OTR plugins:
    * [OTR for Miranda](http://addons.miranda-im.org/details.php?action=viewfile&id=2644)
    * [OTR for Trillian](http://trillianotr.kittyfox.net/)
+ * For those who already use IRC, [BitlBee](http://www.bitlbee.org/) presents your contacts as an IRC server and includes OTR support.
  * [Comprehensive list of OTR-enabled software](http://www.cypherpunks.ca/otr/software.php)